-Starting the second trimester, you should be able to hear the baby’s heartbeat with a doppler.
+Starting in the second trimester, you should be able to hear the baby’s heartbeat with a doppler.

 But don’t worry if you have trouble locating the heartbeat – take your doppler with you to your next appointment and ask for help in locating it.

-After my midwife showed him how to check it, my hubs was able to find the wishy-washy sound every single time, thankfully!
+After my midwife showed him how to check it, my hubs were able to find the wishy-washy sound every single time, thankfully!

 # 15 Weeks Pregnant